Vluuks/AndroidPractice/Week2/Content.md

         private String name;
         private String program;
         private int studentNumber;
-        private int EC;
+        private int credits;

         // Constructor of the class
-        public Student(String aName, String aProgram, int aStudentNumber, int someEC) {
+        public Student(String aName, String aProgram, int aStudentNumber, int someCredits) {
             name = aName;
             program = aProgram;
             studentNumber = aStudentNumber;
-            EC = someEC;
+            credits = someCredits;
         }

-        public void setEC(int someEC) {
+        public void setCredits(int someCredits) {
-            if(someEC > 0) {
+            if(someCredits > 0) {
-                EC = someEC;
+                credits = someCredits;
             }
             else {
-                EC = 0;
+                credits = 0;
             }
         }

-        public int getEC() {
+        public int getCredits() {
-            return EC;
+            return credits;
         }
     }

-The point is that through this method, the handling of the EC property is much more foolproof.
+The point is that through this method, the handling of the `credits` property is much more foolproof.
 It is managed through its respective getter and setter methods.
 By keeping the access inside the class, you have much more control over which values should be adjustable from outside the class and which ones shouldn't.

 Of course, to be able to get and set all of the other properties of the `Student` class now that their access is also set to `private`, extra getter and setter methods would have to be added.